CCMS-UCSD/GNPSDocumentation/docs/fileconversion.md

 Drag and drop files on our server [here](https://gnps-quickstart.ucsd.edu/conversion) and hit convert.

-You will receive a download of all the converted files.
+You will receive a download of all the converted files in a zip file that is ready to be analyzed!

 ## Data Conversion (Easy)